 Creation | Speaking words aloud in real-time | Converting existing audio/video recordings |

-Purpose | Taking notes, drafting, reminders | Permanent record, sharing, accessibility |
+Purpose | Taking notes, drafting, and reminders | Permanent record, sharing, accessibility |

 Timing | In real-time | After recording |

-Formatting | None | Time stamps, speaker labels, specific formatting |
+Formatting | None | Includes timestamps, speaker labels, and specific formatting for readability and referencing |

-Software Features | Voice commands, editing | Playback control, accuracy tools |
+Software Features | Voice commands, editing capabilities | Playback control, accuracy tools, and review functions |

 Disadvantages of Dictation Apps